TatuE/Trust_to_Blockchain/h7_Free_science.md

 Cyber attacks have become very sophisticated and employ advanced techniques for exploit.
 APT:s (Advanced persistent threat) pose an increasing threat, they are organized and employ targeted campaign to endanger governmental, military and large private industry entities to gain economic, political, and/or strategic advantages.

-The nature of cyber threats is continually evolving and consideration should be applied to secure and defend against this evolution.
+The nature of cyber threats are continually evolving and consideration should be applied to secure and defend against this evolution.

 - Zero-day attacks, that exploit unpatched vulnerabilities that may or may not be known, are challenging to protect against with the increasing number of interconnected systems.
 - IoT devices have been and still are a concern to security, they can utilize poor encryption and data management methods, and often rely on wireless communication that makes them eavesdropping, interception, or data modification.